How to help Afghan refugees and those trapped during the Taliban takeover

 Refugee Services of Texas is seeking volunteers to help Afghan refugees with apartment setup, orientation and transportation.

 In Philadelphia, the Nationalities Service Center, a refugee resettlement agency, has volunteer opportunities for people welcoming Afghan families into their communities.
-The agency also established an Amazon Wish List for items to help stock a refugee’s home and is accepting donations.
+The agency also established an Amazon Wish List for items to help stock refugees’ homes and is accepting donations.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 Read more: